mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A group's extensions are first set by the group's creator and then updated by GroupContextExtensions proposals.
-A GroupContextExtension proposal sent as MLSPlaintext leaks the groups' extensions.
+A GroupContextExtension proposal sent as PublicMessage leaks the groups' extensions.

 A new member learns the group's extensions via a GroupInfo object.
 When the new member joins via a Welcome message, the Welcome message's encryption protects